CuteShaun/Pig_game/README.md

 # Pig_game
-Traditional roll the dice game with 2 new features
+Traditional roll the dice game, the winner is the first player who get 100 points and after that push hold button.
+You can change the winner points.
+You both start with zero points, if player roll 1 he loses current score and transfer the move to another player.

-<strong>Main rules</strong>
+<strong>Main rules:</strong>

 <ul>
   <li> When you rolle 1 you lose your current score, and transfer the move to another player</li>